Each visitor to your e-commerce site is a potential customer. Their every interaction from the homepage to checkout will determine if you make a sale.

 You can read about this and more experiments in this article:

 It’s an old trick, but it still works in this day and age.
-If an offer is limited, people are more prone to make a decision on the spot.
+60% of people make purchases because of FOMO, mostly within 24 hours.
 Yep, FOMO is real!

 Tip: Looking for an easy way to install a countdown timer on your landing page or email (that’s not an HTML code or plug-in)?
 MailerLite has got you!
 Countdown timer blocks are available in both the email and landing page/website builder.